Birgitte, Duchess of Gloucester: Early life and education

-Birgitte was born Birgitte Eva van Deurs Henriksen, in Odense, Denmark, the younger daughter of Asger Preben Wissing Henriksen, a lawyer, and his wife, Vivian van Deurs.
+Birgitte Eva van Deurs Henriksen was born on 20 June 1946 in Odense, Denmark, the younger daughter of lawyer Asger Preben Wissing Henriksen and his wife, Vivian van Deurs.
 She was educated in Odense and at finishing schools in Lausanne and Cambridge.
 She took her mother's ancestral name van Deurs on 15 January 1966, after her parents' separation.
 After completing a three-year course in Commercial and Economic Studies in Copenhagen, she moved back to the United Kingdom in 1971 to work as a secretary at the Royal Danish Embassy in London.

 Marriage and family

-Birgitte first met Prince Richard of Gloucester, the younger son of Prince Henry, Duke of Gloucester, and Princess Alice, Duchess of Gloucester, in the late 1960s in Cambridge, where he attended university.
+Van Deurs Henriksen first met Prince Richard of Gloucester, the younger son of Prince Henry, Duke of Gloucester, and Princess Alice, Duchess of Gloucester, in the late 1960s in Cambridge, while she was attending finishing school, and he was taking undergraduate courses in architecture.
 In February 1972, their engagement was announced.
 They married on 8 July 1972 at St Andrew's Church, Barnwell, Northamptonshire.
 The bride's wedding dress was designed by Norman Hartnell.
-Instead of wearing a tiara, the bride wore stephanotis flowers on her hair which secured the veil.
+It was constructed of Swiss organdie, with a high collar, a simple skirt, long sleeves and a small train.
+Instead of wearing a tiara, she wore stephanotis flowers on her hair which secured the veil.
+Upon marriage, she assumed the style Her Royal Highness Princess Richard of Gloucester.

-Six weeks after their wedding, Prince Richard's elder brother, Prince William of Gloucester, was killed in a flying accident.
-Prince Richard unexpectedly became heir apparent to the dukedom and upon his father's death in 1974, the couple became the Duke and Duchess of Gloucester.
+Six weeks after their wedding, Richard's elder brother, Prince William of Gloucester, was killed in a flying accident.
+Richard unexpectedly became heir apparent to the dukedom and upon his father's death in 1974, the couple became the Duke and Duchess of Gloucester.

 The couple have three children: Alexander (born 1974), Davina (born 1977), and Rose (born 1980).
 They were born at St Mary's Hospital, London.
 The Duke and Duchess officially reside at Kensington Palace.